-Another unique collection known as the Bixby Papers is a record of the numerous land transactions pertaining to the original Rancho de los Palos Verdes from 1840 to 1888.
-The collection consists of three handwritten volumes: the first, a grantee/grantor index, and the other two, abstracts of title changes, court proceedings, mortgage actions, and tax assessments.
-Together these trace the checkered history of land ownership from the Sepulveda family to Jotham Bixby, the rancher who eventually sold the acreage to Frank Vanderlip in 1913.
-The original partition map of September 1882, which drew boundary lines for ranch divisions, is also part of this collection.
+The Bixby Papers, provides a record of land transactions pertaining to the original Rancho de los Palos Verdes from 1840 to 1888.
+Three handwritten volumes, containing a grantee/grantor index and abstracts of title changes, court proceedings, mortgage actions, and tax assessments, allows the researcher to trace the history of land ownership from the Sepulveda family to Jotham Bixby, the rancher who eventually sold the acreage to Frank Vanderlip in 1913.
 Because of the fragility of these volumes, they are available for viewing only on a microfilm copy.
-Both the film and a printed finding aid, created in 1940, can be seen in the Local History Room.

 The Palos Verdes Project collection includes pamphlets, flyers, letters, brochures, real estate promotional materials, original deed restrictions and bulletins.
 This material documents what eventually became the City of Palos Verdes Estates.